-An implantable cardioverter-defibrillator (ICD) controls the heart rhythm by delivering shocks to the heart when it detects an irregular heartbeat.
+An implantable cardioverter-defibrillator (ICD) controls the heart rhythm.
+It delivers shocks to the heart when it notices an irregular heartbeat.

-An implantable cardioverter-defibrillator (ICD) is a small battery-powered device placed in the chest to detect and stop irregular heartbeats (arrhythmias).
-An ICD continuously monitors the heartbeat and delivers electric shocks, when needed, to restore a regular heart rhythm.
+An implantable cardioverter-defibrillator (ICD) is a small battery-powered device placed in the chest.
+It detects and stops irregular heartbeats, also called arrhythmias.
+An ICD continuously checks the heartbeat.
+It delivers electric shocks, when needed, to restore a regular heart rhythm.

-You might need an ICD if you have a dangerously fast heartbeat that keeps your heart from supplying enough blood to the rest of your body (such as ventricular tachycardia or ventricular fibrillation) or if you are at high risk of such a heart rhythm problem (arrhythmia), usually because of a weak heart muscle.
+You might need an ICD if you have a dangerously fast heartbeat called ventricular tachycardia or ventricular fibrillation.
+An ICD also may be recommended if you're at high risk of dangerous irregular heartbeats, usually because of a weak heart muscle.

-An ICD differs from a pacemaker — an implantable device that can prevent dangerously slow heartbeats.
+An ICD isn't the same as a pacemaker.
+A pacemaker is a device used to prevent dangerously slow heartbeats.

 An ICD is a type of cardiac therapy device.
 There are two basic types:

-- A traditional ICD is implanted in the chest, and the wires (leads) attach to the heart.
-The implant procedure requires invasive surgery.
+- A traditional ICD is placed in the chest.
+Wires, called leads, attach to the heart.

-- A subcutaneous ICD (S-ICD) is another option that's implanted under the skin at the side of the chest below the armpit.
-It's attached to an electrode that runs along the breastbone.
-An S-ICD is larger than a traditional ICD but doesn't attach to the heart.
+- A subcutaneous ICD (S-ICD) ) is placed under the skin at the side of the chest below the armpit.
+It's attached to a sensor, called an electrode.
+The sensor runs along the breastbone.
+An S-ICD is larger than a traditional ICD.
+It doesn't touch the heart.